Thomas Welsh (general): Civil War

 When the Civil War erupted in April 1861, Welsh raised one of the first companies of volunteers from Lancaster County and was elected as its captain.
 Within days, the company was mustered into service as part of the 2nd Pennsylvania Infantry, and he was appointed lieutenant colonel of the regiment.
 This was a three-month regiment, which served briefly in the Shenandoah Valley, then York, Pennsylvania, where it served out its term.
 In July, when his term of enlistment was over, Welsh was appointed by Governor Andrew Curtin as a colonel and placed in charge of Camp Curtin, the processing center set up to process as many as 500,000 volunteers into war service.
 Welsh is credited with instituting needed reforms in camp discipline and sanitation.

 In October 1861, he was appointed to command the 45th Pennsylvania Infantry, a three-year regiment, which he had recruited from Centre, Tioga, Lancaster, and Mifflin Counties.
 The 45th eventually became known as one of the best-drilled and best-disciplined regiments in the service, for which Welsh is credited.

 After brief service around Washington, the 45th was sent south to Charleston Harbor, under Gen. H. G. Wright, as part of the blockade of southern shipping.
 There it participated in the Battle of James Island on June 10, 1862.
 In July, the 45th was called north to become part of the IX Corps under Gen. Ambrose Burnside, and Welsh directed the successful rear-guard action during the Union evacuation of Acquia Creek, near Fredericksburg.

+He was assigned command of the 2nd Brigade in Brig.
+Gen. Orlando B. Willcox's Division that August.

 When Confederate General Robert E. Lee launched his invasion of Maryland in September 1862, McClellan's Army of the Potomac (of which IX Corps was part) was sent in chase.
-At the Battle of South Mountain on September 14, Welsh, now in brigade command, engaged the rebels at Fox's Gap.
-His brigade came under heavy fire and suffered severe casualties, but succeeded in driving the Confederates off the ridge and securing a Union victory.
+At the Battle of South Mountain on September 14, Welsh's brigade engaged the rebels at Fox's Gap.
+It came under heavy fire and suffered severe casualties, but succeeded in driving the Confederates off the ridge and securing a Union victory.

 On September 17, 1862, at the Battle of Antietam, after first being held in reserve (on account of its losses at South Mountain), Welsh's brigade was placed into action in the afternoon after Burnside exhausted his other troops, capturing the bridge that now bears his name.
 Against steady opposition, Welsh's troops advanced a mile, entering the village of Sharpsburg (threatening to cut off the Confederate route of escape across the Potomac) before being called back because they could not be supported.
 This was the furthest Union advance of the battle.
 As it was, the battle ended largely in a stalemate.